2017 is over. It was meant to be my “year of doing” but, alas, it would seem that it was a year undone. Undone, indeed*.

 Homeland holiday: After more than three years, I finally made it back to the Homeland for a wee holiday.
 If you can call three weeks a wee holiday…

 Exploring the past: Whilst in the Homeland, I took a bit of time to explore an old abandoned cemetery.
 I can not wait to explore a bit more with my ANT Elizabeth on my next visit.

 Deck the halls: My nieces came to visit for two and a half weeks.
 It was their first international trip and they seem to be enjoying it.
 (They are here for another week!)

 And that was 2017, basically.

 Thank you, Dear Readers, for another wonderful year.
 I hope that 2017 has brought you more laughter than tears and more joy than sorrow.
 I will be back in 2018 and hope to bring you a bit more positive (and more regular) content to go along with the New Year.

 * Yeah, that’s a lyric.
-The song itself is quite irrelevant to the post, but the line is one that’s been going through my head as I’ve reflected back over the undone-ness of my “year of doing”.
+The song itself is quite irrelevant to the post, but the line has been going through my head as I’ve reflected over the undone-ness of my “year of doing”.